Something greater

 No not because it’s good for us or because it’s a good use of our time or any of that tomfoolery.

 I’m pretty sure we’re supposed to contribute something greater because it leads to higher levels of happiness.
-Psychologist Jonathan Haidt has more than a few words on that.
+Psychologist Jonathan Haidt has a few words on that.

 Some are able to find that contribution through religion.
-Religious or not, we seek that collectivism.
+It’s the belonging, the group, the being a part of something larger than ourselves.
+Religious or not though, we crave that collectivism.

 I’m no scientist.
-I’m no researcher nor psychologist.
-But I do read books and pay attention to people.
+Or researcher… or psychologist.
+But I do pay attention to people (sometimes I just stare at them creepily) and read books on human nature.
 And I’ve listened for long enough to know that humans feel better when we’re helping people.

-We feel better in the short term and the long term when we’re giving.
+We feel better in the short and long term when we’re giving.
 There’s only so much happiness that we can get from getting.
 More more more.
+Gimme more!
 It helps in the near term, but in in the long term giving is a far greater metric for happiness than getting.
+The hedonic treadmill describes this perfectly – we adapt to damn near every experience we have.
+Good or bad.
+We’re adaptable and we find a way to keep moving forward.

 We’re not supposed to fritter away our time, desperately fighting for the next promotion.
 We’re not supposed to spend 1/3 of our life filing paperwork and designing spreadsheets.